0xlen/chalk/_posts/2020-10-20-zero-downtime-deployment-when-using-alb-ingress-controller-on-amazon-eks-and-prevent-502-error.md

 ### Scenario: Rolling the new container image to existing container application with potential service downtime

-When rolling the new version of my container application (for example, I was update my deployment by replacing the container image with image `nginx` to demonstrate this behavior), there potentially can have a period of time would have chance to get `HTTP Status Code 502` error:
+When rolling the new version of my container application (for example, I update my deployment by replacing the container image with image `nginx`), there potentially can have a period of time that would get `HTTP Status Code 502` error in few hits:

 {% include figure image_path="/assets/images/posts/2020/10/zero-downtime-deployment-when-using-alb-ingress-controller/http-502-error-during-deployment-using-instance-mode.png" alt="The HTTP 502 Error response from ELB (instance mode)" caption="The HTTP 502 Error response from ELB during the rolling update deployment (instance mode)" %}